If you’re worried about keeping your concrete in good shape, caulking its control joints and expansion joints can be a great way to do just that.

 Unless a tree is dead and will not keep growing, caulking the control or expansion joints around its roots will likely only be a temporary solution.
 As the roots grow and push the slab up, the caulk will break away from the slab and lose its ability to defend against water.

-The inside of your garage is an area where without water flow, so caulking joints there is not necessary unless done for safety or to achieve a desired look.
+The inside of your garage is an area without water flow, so caulking joints there is unnecessary unless done to eliminate trip hazards or to achieve a desired look.

 While it’s true that, generally speaking, caulking in these areas isn’t necessary, it’s important to remember to keep safety in mind.
 If caulking a crack or break in one of these situations can fix a trip hazard or make your home safer in any way for your family and guests, it’s worth doing.

 Now that you’ve learned when and when not to caulk the control and expansion joints around your home, you’re ready to take action in order to preserve your concrete.

 Depending on how handy you are, concrete caulking can be done as a DIY project, or you can hire experienced professionals to get the job done for you.
 A-1 Concrete Leveling offers concrete caulking as a service, as well as concrete cleaning and sealing, concrete leveling, and more.